Project Graduate

 We currently have eighteen RCBA members trained to serve as Educational Representatives.
 Thirteen RCBA members are active Educational Representatives for the 2023-2024 program year and more are answering the call to serve and are in the process of completing the training they need to become court-appointed Educational Representatives.

-Since its inception in 2011, Project Graduate has helped fifty-five (55) foster students graduate from high school with a diploma or GED.
+Since its inception in 2011, Project Graduate has helped fifty-eight (58) foster students graduate from high school with a diploma or GED.

-They also receive a holiday gift, a birthday gift, and a gift card if they attend at least half of the monthly educational calendars overseen by a Riverside Superior Court Juvenile Judicial Officer.
+The students also receive a holiday gift, a birthday gift, and a gift card if they attend more than 50% of the monthly educational calendars overseen by a Riverside Superior Court Juvenile Judicial Officer.
+Often, this is the only gift they receive to celebrate these special occasions.

 The process of becoming a mentor or Educational Representative for these students, is straightforward, involving a background check, a LiveScan (fingerprinting), a short training program, and appointment by the judicial officer who oversees the Education Court program.

-If you can't take on the role of an educational representative or a mentor, there are opportunities to help out on the steering committee, like: helping to organize and present special activities such as career day, keeping track of resources to help educational representatives do their work, coordinating volunteer recruiting and training, raising funds for the student incentive program and many other activities.
+If you can't take on the role of an educational representative or a mentor, there are opportunities to help the steering committee, including, but not limited to, organizing and/or presenting special activities such as career day, tracking resources to help educational representatives do their work, coordinating volunteer recruiting and training, and raising funds for the student incentive program and many other activities.

 Duties of an Educational Representative